 9.4.
 Other trip requirements

-If the engine stalls during the test, it may be restarted, but the sampling shall not be interrupted.
-If the engine stops during the test, the sampling shall not be interrupted.
+If the engine stalls during the test, it may be restarted, but the sampling and data recording shall not be interrupted.
+If the engine stops during the test, the sampling and data recording shall not be interrupted.

 In general the exhaust mass flow shall be determined by measurement equipment functioning independently from the vehicle.
-With agreement of the authority vehicle ECU data may be used in this respect.
+With agreement of the approval authority, vehicle ECU data may be used in this respect during type approval.

 If the approval authority is not satisfied with the data quality check and validation results of a PEMS test conducted in accordance with Annex 4, the approval authority may consider the test to be invalid.
 In such case, the test data and the reasons for invalidating the test shall be recorded by the approval authority.